veltrix-capital/loyaltyx-contracts/docs/loyaltyX_Protocol_Manifesto.md

-# Veltrix LoyaltyX: Protocol Design Manifesto
+# LoyaltyX: Protocol Design Manifesto

-**Date:** 2025-07-05
+**Date:** 2024-07-05

 ## 🎯 Vision
-Veltrix LoyaltyX is a modular, token-based loyalty and royalty platform designed for scalable integration across retail, hospitality, and service industries.
+LoyaltyX is a modular, token-based loyalty and royalty platform designed for scalable integration across retail, hospitality, and service industries.
 Our smart contract system is built for **mass adoption**, **plug-and-play modularity**, and **secure protocol-level governance**.

 ---